Sanskrit mantras have the capacity to move energies, creating deep change within the practitioner and the environment at large.

-Constant chanting a meditation mantra during times of stress, for many individuals, brings about some relaxation, relieves stress and helps them to better deal with whatever the crisis of the moment is.
+Constant chanting a mantra during times of stress, for many individuals, brings about some relaxation, relieves stress, and helps them to better deal with whatever the crisis of the moment is.

 You don’t have to be a Hindu in order to benefit from the positive effects of a mantra.
 We are all humans.
 Any other label we place on ourselves is separating and limiting.

 ”May the ultimate truth and that which is beyond all boundaries be victorious.

 May there be peace, peace, peace.”

 The mantra is traditionally recited 108 times, and it is believed to bestow a range of benefits upon the chanter, including clearer thinking, improved concentration, and increased wisdom.

 The mantra also helps to promote self-confidence and peace of mind, both of which are essential for success in all areas of life.